AIMEtherCAT/EcatV2_Master/docs/environment-setup.md

 After attaching to the Ubuntu Pro, open the terminal.

-If you are using Intel **12th** Gen CPU, use the command ``sudo pro enable realtime-kernel --variant=intel-iotg`` in the terminal to enable the realtime-kernel patch, which is specially optimised for this generation of CPU.
+~~If you are using Intel **12th** Gen CPU, use the command ``sudo pro enable realtime-kernel --variant=intel-iotg`` in the terminal to enable the realtime-kernel patch, which is specially optimised for this generation of CPU.~~ (update: no very impressive difference identified, just choose whatever you like)

 If not, use the command ``sudo pro enable realtime-kernel`` to enable the generic realtime-kernel patch.